Center on Democracy, Development, and the Rule of Law

 CDDRL’s Honors Program provides Stanford students majoring in International Relations the opportunity to conduct an independent research project focused on issues of democracy, development, and the rule of law under CDDRL faculty guidance.

 Our Center’s task is to apply high-quality research to concrete policy problems.
 Part of this is creating a community at Stanford actively engaged in the issues of democracy promotion, economic development and the establishment of the rule of law in countries where such things are in short supply.
 Our objective with the Honors Program is to include interested and motivated undergraduates in our growing community of scholars.
-We hope to build a cohort of Stanford graduates with the knowledge, capacity and ambition to advance democracy, economic development, good governance, and the rule of law in the developing world.
+We hope to build a cohort of Stanford graduates with the knowledge, capacity and ambition to advance democracy, economic development, good governance and the rule of law in the developing world.
 We seek to arm students with the intellectual tools and the policy knowledge to do so effectively.

 Students interested in the CDDRL Honors Program consult with prospective honors advisers in their junior year and have to submit their honors thesis proposal in the spring quarter of that year.
 The program requires a high degree of initiative and dedication, significant amounts of time and energy, and demonstrated skills in research and writing.
 Honors students present a formal defense of their theses in mid-May of their senior year.